You have serious training goals, and you know you have to work hard to get there (that marathon isn’t gonna run itself!).

 (We talk in greater detail about the science of motor learning in this article).

 Balance Work and Play for Long-Term Progress

 Charging from one finish line to another incessantly is the fastest way to burn out.

 Yes, we need a focused goal to shoot for in the short run, but the long run doesn’t need to be a never ending series of hard fought achievements.

 Allow yourself to make mistakes and play and experiment, keeping a sense of play and wonderment in your training.
 That’s how to keep growing and improving for the rest of your life–keeping the long game in mind.

-Our Physical Autonomy Curriculum balances goal oriented training with movement exploration, and will set you up for success in the long term.
+Our Movement & Mobility Bundle balances goal oriented training with movement exploration, and will set you up for success in the long term.

-The Physical Autonomy Curriculum includes our 4 most popular courses to help you balance intense training goals with playful exploration, so that you move and feel better.
+MMV includes our 3 most up to date courses to help you balance intense training goals with playful exploration, so that you move and feel better.